 Hey hey – I hope you had a great weekend and are having a super week so far!
 The theme of the past several days has been “WHEEEEEE!” ie sunshine and warmer weather has officially arrived and I think is here to stay.
-(Emphasis on “I think” – #midwestproblems) We spent the majority of the weekend outside, hitting up the opening of the Downtown Farmer’s Market (mad.house.) playing in secret gardens, and eating on patios.
-I tell you what, someone really needs to bottle vitamin D up and sell it.
-Oh wait…
+(Emphasis on “I think” – #midwestproblems) We spent the majority of the weekend outside, hitting up the opening of the Downtown Farmer’s Market, playing in secret gardens, and eating on patios.
+I tell you what, someone really needs to bottle up vitamin D up and sell it!

 It was so strange to see Cameron’s chubby little arms and legs on full display as they’ve been encased in long sleeves and pants for the past 6-1/2 months.
 I was full all weekend from snacking on them!

 I closed the weekend out with a solo walk during Sunday’s golden hour.
 The sun was just beginning to set, the birds were chirping, the frogs were croaking, and these ladies were rustling in the grass beside the trail.
-It was a moment for the books until one of them started following me.
-Yikes!
+It was one for the books!

 Before my safari, I grilled us a nice dinner of marinated chicken and my famous Seasoned Broiled Potatoes.
 Say hello to your new summer side dish staple!